brea2a/jb/jo.md

 :   By default *jo* interprets the strings "`true`" and "`false`" as
     boolean elements `true` and `false` respectively, and "`null`" as `null`.
 Disable with this option.

+-e
+:   Ignore empty stdin (i.e. don't produce a diagnostic error when
+    *stdin* is empty)

 -p
 :   Pretty-print the JSON string on output instead of the terse one-line